BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 And if we are to discover the *essence of art* we must discover it by phenomenologically investigating artworks, but here we arrive at a *strange loop*, i.e., a paradox since what art is should be inferable from the work but what the work is, we can come to know only from the *essence of art*.
 These *loops* remind me of Hofstadter's self-referential and paradoxical *strange loops* from his book *Gödel, Escher, Bach: an Eternal Golden Braid* {cite}`hofstadter:1979`.
 And it was Husserl (and to an extend Kierkegaard) who already thought of consciousness (or the self) as a *strange loop* relating itself to itself and constantly going back and forth between seeing phenomena and self-relating---a never ending circle which constitutes consciousness seemingly out of nothing.
+In the field of *systems theory*, *cypbernetics*, and especially in Luhmann's *social system theory*, we probably find one of the most sophisticated self-referential concepts.

+Heidegger was onto something but while reading his text about art, it felt incomplete and rather vague.
+There is no complete and consistent theory to find.
+However, this was probably not his goal.
-I think what Heidegger means is that we are thrown into a process that already started.
+I think what he means by the introduced paradox is that we are *thrown* into a process that already started.
 We enter the circle at some point and move on it which will reveal both the *artist* and the *artwork* more and more but this process never ends.
 What an artist and the artwork is, is never fully defined.

-To talk about art in an Heidegerian sense, I have to clarify what he understands by tools and objects.
+To talk about art in an Heidegerian sense, I have to clarify what he understands by tools or equipment and objects.
 Heidegger differentiates between what others may call "substances"---that are more thing-like and *present-at-hand* (*vorhanden*) entities (raw material, stones, water in a river, etc.)---and tools or equipment (useful things) that are generally *ready-to-hand* (*zuhanden*) and connected within a network of other tools and purposes.
 Interestingly, in his view, artworks are *present-at-hand*, i.e., have a very thingly character.
 This seems to be a gross reduction of artworks.